TomHowes/attack-navigator---added-feature/README.md

 Techniques assigned to any listed shortname will appear under the customized tactic name in the matrix.

+### Step-by-step

+1. Open `nav-app/src/assets/config.json` and locate the `tactic_mappings` array.
+2. Add an entry with a `name` and list of ATT&CK tactic `shortnames` you wish to group.
+3. Run `npm start` from the `nav-app` directory to launch the Navigator locally.
+4. Browse to `http://localhost:4200` and confirm the tactic column headings display your custom names.

 ## Embedding the Navigator in a Webpage

 If you want to embed the Navigator in a webpage, use an iframe: